masaun/diploma-NFTs-with-chainlink-VRF/README.md

 <br>

 ## 【Script】
-- Execute the script ( `./scripts/GraduatesRegistry.script.js` ) that includes the whole scenario of this smart contracts.
+- Execute the script file ( `./scripts/GraduatesRegistry.script.js` ) that includes the whole scenario of this smart contracts.
   - [NOTE]: In advance, your executor address of this script must have more that 0.1 LINK for sending a request to Chainlink-VRF and some ETH for executing transactions
 ```
 yarn script-kovan:GraduatesRegistry